OCFL/extensions/docs/NNNN-hashed-n-tuple-storage-layout.md

 #### tupleSize

 `tupleSize` determines the number of digest characters to include in each tuple.
 The tuples are used as directory names.
-The default value is `3`, which means that each directory in the OCFL storage hierarchy could contain up to 4096 sub-directories.
+The default value is `3`, which means that each intermediate directory in the OCFL storage hierarchy could contain up to 4096 sub-directories.
 Increasing this value increases the maximum number of sub-directories per directory.

 If `tupleSize` is set to `0`, then no tuples are created and `numberOfTuples` MUST also equal `0`.